The 46 Biggest 2026 Home Decor Trends (Plus, 5 that are on their way out)

 Ladies and Gentleman, I give you: Beige!
 Image via Jenna Sue Design Co

 Like fast fashion, home decor trends change quickly these days.
-Decades ago, people would decorate their homes once every 20 years.
+Decades ago, people would redecorate their homes once every 20 years (or just decorate them once and then never again).
 Now it seems like it’s time for a refresh every four or five.

-Of course, that doesn’t mean we should all abandon our decorating style and start from scratch any time there’s a new home decorating trend on the horizon.
-Also like in fashion, it’s best to choose the trends that suit your style and leave the rest.
+Of course, that doesn’t mean we should all abandon our current decorating styles and start from scratch any time there’s a new home decorating trend on the horizon.
+That would expensive, time consuming, and just ridiculous.
+Instead, like in fashion, it’s better to choose the trends that suit your style and leave the rest.
 If something doesn’t feel like “you,” skip it.
 No need to go full fashion victim, here.

 Personally, I like to pick and choose a couple of small ways to update my home each year, like with throw pillows, a piece of art, an area rug, or a new paint color, so things feel fresh and current.

-Curious about where interior design trends are headed for 2024?
+So what are the trends going to be for 2026?
 Is farmhouse going out of style?
 Are green walls still going to be everywhere?
 What are the kitchen trends to avoid?

 After writing about home decor trends and interiors for more than 15 years, I’ve been conditioned to spot trends, and I love figuring out what’s next.
 So, I’ve gathered together all of the new looks that I’ve seen emerging recently, from fresh patterns and colors that we’ll all gravitate toward, to new ways of shopping that are more sustainable, and rounded them up for you, below.